Duodecimal: Transdecimal symbols

+Several authors have proposed using letters of the alphabet for the transdecimal symbols.
+Latin letters such as A, B (as in hexadecimal) or T, E (initials of Ten and Eleven) are convenient because they are widely accessible, and for instance can be typed on typewriters.
+However, when mixed with ordinary prose, they might be confused for letters.
+As an alternative, Greek letters such as τ, ε could be used instead.
+Frank Emerson Andrews, an early American advocate for duodecimal, suggested and used in his 1935 book New Numbers X, Ɛ (italic capital X from the Roman numeral for ten and a rounded italic capital E similar to open E), along with italic numerals 0–9.

 Edna Kramer in her 1951 book The Main Stream of Mathematics used a *, # (sextile or six-pointed asterisk, hash or octothorpe).
 The symbols were chosen because they were available on some typewriters; they are also on push-button telephones.
 This notation was used in publications of the Dozenal Society of America (DSA) from 1974 to 2008.